 Innovative drive meets environmental responsibility.
-This spring, we are giving away $20,000 in grants to individuals and organizations focused on creating positive impact with regards to environment and sustainability.
-This represents a $10,000 increase from previous years.
+Each year, we give away tens of thousands of dollars in grants to individuals and organizations focused on creating positive impact with regards to environment and sustainability.
 We aim to support our fellow students and community members in our collective mission of environmental sustainability, from clean tech ventures to local conservation efforts, accessibility programs, and other projects geared at preserving and improving the natural integrity of our world.

 Past Grant Recipients